 A big factor in a successful client/lawyer relationship is just that: the relationship.
 Try to meet with each lawyer you’re considering to determine how they treat you, how well you communicate, and how comfortable you feel with them.

 If you’re filing for bankruptcy, you’re probably pretty cost-conscious.
 It may be a deciding factor for you how much any potential lawyer is planning to charge for their services.

-Once you know what you want - and don’t want - in a lawyer, your next step is to find local lawyers you can potentially work with.
+Once you know what you want in a lawyer, your next step is to find local lawyers you can potentially work with.
 A good process is to go through the following resources and compile a list of lawyers that seem like a good option.
 Once you have a list, you can contact lawyers one by one and try to set up a consultation meeting.
 In this meeting, you’ll have an opportunity to ask questions and get a first impression that will help you choose the lawyer you’ll ultimately want to work with.

 Here are some places you can look to find bankruptcy lawyers in your area.

 Word-of-mouth referrals are always a good place to start, as you’ll be able to get an honest opinion from a person you trust.
 If anybody you know has filed for bankruptcy with the help of a bankruptcy lawyer, start by talking to them and seeing if they might be able to recommend somebody.
 Alternatively, they might be able to warn you about somebody they had a bad experience with, which is equally valuable.